JHUDMC/Manual/LabOperations.md

 The use of the studio requires authorization from a trained DMC staff member.

 More information about the Audio Studio's hardware and software are on [BookIt](https://bookit.dmc.jhu.edu/space/136534).

+### Maker Counter

 ### Project Space
 The Project Space  houses tools for light fabrication and textile work, including a dressform, iron and ironing board, and digital embroiderer.
 A tool chest has several hand tools like screwdrivers, hammers, and miter box.